beerose/blog/content/posts/ts-fight/post.md

 Static typing makes us think differently.
 It makes us think more about modelling data, designing APIs, and making things "click together".

 My point with this article is that you can make TypeScript work for you as early as possible.
 Don't think about TypeScript as _oh no, I have to add those stupid types_.
 Don't think of it as a fight with compiler errors.
-Think about types as of the integral part of your code.
+Think about types as an integral part of your code.
 Eventually, writing types and writing runtime code simultaneously will make you change the perspective and write more robust and less complicated code.

 ---